BY INVITATION ONLY

 And commitment.

-That is why it is by invitation only and I am hopping on the phone with every applicant to make sure that the right group of people come together for this important work.
+That is why it is by invitation only and we are hopping on Zoom with every applicant to make sure that the right group of people come together for this important work.

 I believe that in order for us to achieve the change we want to see in this country around race, White people have to find their voice and learn how to be on the front lines in the conversations around race.